-negligible contributors to preflexion ABT diets (<0.7% during both cycles) (see Figs. 5a, c).
-Although calanoid copepods were also the dominant dietary source for postflexion ABT during C1 (62%; 59-66%), these larger larvae also relied substantially on cladocerans (23%; 19-26% during C1; 62%, 57-67% during C5) (see Figs. 5b, d).
+C1 (62%; 59-66%), these larger larvae also relied substantially on cladocerans (23%; 19-26% during C1; 62, 57-67% during C5) (see Fig. 5b and d).

-The prevalence of suspension-feeding zooplankton in the diets of both preflexion and postflexion diets led to relatively low trophic levels for ABT larvae (Fig. 3a, c).
-Given the ecosystem structure used in the model (Fig. 1), larval ABT could potentially have a trophic level between 3 and 7.
-However, both preflexion and postflexion larvae had trophic levels on the low end of this range.
-Preflexion ABT had a trophic level of 4.2 (4.0-4.5) during C1 and 4.2 (3.9-4.5) during C5, while postflexion ABT had trophic level estimates of 4.2 (4.0 -4.5) during C1 and 4.1 (3.8-4.5) during C5.
-Both developmental stages of ABT larvae thus had trophic positions averaging ~0.6 of their maximum possible trophic level (Fig. 6) and only one trophic position higher than their theoretically lowest possible trophic level within the food web.
+The prevalence of suspension-feeding zooplankton in the diets of both preflexion and postflexion ABT led to relatively low TLs for ABT larvae (Fig. 3a and c).
+Given the ecosystem structure used in the model (Fig. 1), larval ABT could potentially have a TL between 3 and 7.
+However, both preflexion and postflexion larvae had TLs on the low end of this range.
+Preflexion ABT had a TL of 4.2 (4.0-4.5) during C1 and 4.2 (3.9-4.5) during C5, while postflexion ABT had TL estimates of 4.2 (4.0-4.5) during C1 and 4.1 (3.8-4.5) during C5.
+Both developmental stages of ABT larvae thus had trophic positions averaging ~ 0.6 of their maximum possible TL (Fig. 6) and only one trophic position higher than their theoretically lowest possible TL within the food web.
 The trophic positions of larval ABT were thus notably low relative to those if feeding on the longest possible food chains that the model allowed.
 Based on this metric, their trophic positions were also notably lower than many of the zooplankton and other fish in the model.

-The food chains supporting larval ABT were diverse and relied on significant production of picophytoplankton, flagellates, and diatoms
+The food chains supporting larval ABT were diverse and relied on significant production of picophytoplankton, flagellates and diatoms (while the production of Trichodesmium was insignificant for ABT food chains).